twitter/finatra/source/user-guide/testing/index.markdown

 ### <a class="anchor" name="integration-tests" href="#integration-tests">Integration Tests</a>

 Whereas feature tests start the server or app under test thus loading the entire object graph, integration tests generally only test across a few interfaces in the system.
-In Finatra, we provide the [`com.twitter.inject.app.TestInjector`](https://github.com/twitter/finatra/blob/develop/inject/inject-app/src/test/scala/com/twitter/inject/app/TestInjector.scala) which allows you to pass it a set of modules and flags to construct a minimal object graph.
+In Finatra, we provide the [`c.t.inject.app.TestInjector`](https://github.com/twitter/finatra/blob/develop/inject/inject-app/src/test/scala/com/twitter/inject/app/TestInjector.scala) which allows you to pass it a set of modules and flags to construct a minimal object graph.

-To write an integration test, extend the `com.twitter.inject.IntegrationTest` trait.
-Then override the `injector` val with your constructed instance of `com.twitter.inject.app.TestInjector`.
+To write an integration test, extend the `c.t.inject.IntegrationTest` trait.
+Then override the `injector` val with your constructed instance of `c.t.inject.app.TestInjector`.
 You'll then be able to access instances of necessary classes to execute tests.

 ```scala
 import com.twitter.inject.IntegrationTest